jjmlovesgit/D-id_Streaming_Chatgpt/README.md

     **run this: npm install express
     **run this: npm install openai
     **run this: npm install base64
-* (add your d-id api key) edit the `api.json` inside the uncompressed folder and replace the emoji with your key
+* (add your d-id api key and openai key etc) edit the `api.json` file
-* Run a test to ensure yor api is set correctly by checking d-id credit balance:  Run test_d_id.js
+* Run a test to ensure yor D-id api key is set correctly by checking d-id credit balance:  node test_d_id.js
-* (add your OpenAI api key) edit the `config.json` inside the uncompressed folder and replace the emoji with your key
-* Run a test to ensure yor api is set correctly by checking ChatGPT:  Run test_openai.js
+* Run a test to ensure yor Openai api key is set correctly by checking ChatGPT:  node test_openai.js
 * Got issues?
-Cut and paste to ChartGPT and ask for assistance as both tests must woprk before proceeding
+Cut and paste to ChatGPT etc and ask for assistance
+* Note: Both tests must woprk before proceeding or you will get frustrated

 ## Start the demo:
-* You should see this message - server started on port localhost:3000
-* (open index.html app) in the browser add localhost:3000

-## Start the demo:
+* After testing API key set up as per above
 * Open a session in your terminal in the folder with our code run this: node app.js
 * You should see this message - server started on port localhost:3000
 * (open index.html app) in the browser add localhost:3000